LukasEber/WeatherApp/README.md

 ## Project Structure
-The classes WeatherMapResponse, WeatherResult and CoordinatesResponse are to extract the response from the json In the Program class there are some different methods to get the data
+The classes WeatherMapResponse, WeatherResult and CoordinatesResponse are to extract the response from the json In the Weather class there are some different methods to get the data